J. M. Andrews: Political career

 Andrews was elected as a member of parliament in the House of Commons of Northern Ireland, sitting from 1921 until 1953 (for County Down constituency from 1921 to 1929 and for Mid-Down from 1929 to 1953).
 He was a founder member of the Ulster Unionist Labour Association, which he chaired, and was Minister of Labour from 1921 to 1937.
 He was Minister of Finance from 1937 to 1940, succeeding to the position on the death of Hugh MacDowell Pollock; on the death of Lord Craigavon, in 1940, he became leader of the Ulster Unionist Party (UUP) and the second Prime Minister of Northern Ireland.
+Andrews was an opponent of the Irish language and called for it to be banned in schools.
+While serving as Minister of Labour (during the Partition of Ireland) Andrews commented on potential loss of areas within Northern Ireland by the Irish Boundary Commission.
+Speaking at a Unionist rally in Newry, County Armagh, Anderson said that the Northern Government would not concede the town to the newly formed Irish Free State "even if the Boundary Commission recommended it."

 In April 1943 backbench dissent forced him from office.
 He was replaced as Prime Minister by Sir Basil Brooke.
 Andrews remained, however, the recognised leader of the UUP for a further three years.
 Five years later he became the Grand Master of the Orange Order.
 From 1949, he was the last parliamentary survivor of the original 1921 Northern Ireland Parliament, and as such was recognised as the Father of the House.
-He is the only Prime Minister of Northern Ireland not to have been granted a peerage; his predecessor and successor received hereditary viscountcies, and later prime ministers were granted life peerages.
+He is the only Prime Minister of Northern Ireland not to have been granted a peerage; his predecessor and successor received hereditary viscountcies, and later Prime Ministers were granted life peerages.

 Throughout his life he was deeply involved in the Orange Order; he held the positions of Grand Master of County Down from 1941 and Grand Master of Ireland (1948–1954).
 In 1949 he was appointed Imperial Grand Master of the Grand Orange Council of the World.

 Andrews was a committed and active member of the Non-subscribing Presbyterian Church of Ireland.
 He regularly attended Sunday worship, in the church built on land donated by his great-grandfather James Andrews in his home town Comber.
 Andrews served on the Comber Congregational Committee from 1896 until his death in 1956 (holding the position of Chairman from 1935 onwards).
 He is buried in the small graveyard adjoining the church.

 He was named after his maternal great-uncle, John Miller of Comber (1795–1883).